HomeSpecialties › General Surgery

 How is selection scored?

 Out of 100: interview 50%, CV 20%, referee reports 20% and rurality 10%.
-It's one national process run by General Surgeons Australia and the Australian Board in General Surgery — not state-by-state.
+It's one national process run by General Surgeons Australia and the Australian Board in General Surgery.

 What exams are there?

 You must pass the Generic Surgical Sciences Examination (GSSE) before you can apply for SET, then sit the Fellowship Examination (written plus clinical/viva) towards the end of training.
-The old Clinical Examination has been withdrawn and is no longer offered.
+The standalone RACS Clinical Examination — which General Surgery selection never used — has been discontinued (final sitting February 2026), so it forms no part of the General Surgery pathway.

 Do general surgeons earn a lot?